sjorsvanheuveln/express-react-boilerplate/README.md

 I could move the error dispatches to the rejected action.

 to do:
-1. Registration error handling!
-  a.
-Incomplete data
-  b.
-Duplicates
-  c.
-Already registered -> otherwise we have a bug now
+1. Error Handling:
+  * on logout
+  * implement clearError
+2. Form Validation
-2. There probably is a better way of handling errors with createAsync!!!
+3. There probably is a better way of handling errors with createAsync!!!
   -> Yes, there should be!!!!

+### 28 May: Experimentation ###
+Do some more experimenting with how the asyncThunk works.
+I think the dispatch(failure) is already triggering the login.rejected procedure!
+Because I can just return from the login-error {username: 'nonsense'} and I'll have it working.
+Ideal would be to handle the error in login.rejected!!!

+4. Figure out how passport works.
+Passport throws a 401 as a response I think.
+Is setting redux states safe?
+Maybe there should be authentication on the premium pages.
+Should premium be an auth->thingy?

+-> Yes Passport output a res.statusCode = 200 for succes 401 for unauthorized.

 ## Epiphanies ##